gustavfranssonnyvell/cherrypop/README.md

 - Install deb with dpkg -i cherrypop*deb.
 - Done.

-# Setting up a node
+# Setting up a Cherrypop node
 Nice to have: a DNS server and a DHCP server where you can lock in IP addresses for new virtual machines and nodes, also good for LizardFS mfsmaster.

 Steps to install: